 How To Store Mini Cupcakes

-Natural unsweetened cocoa powder reacts with the baking soda to ensure the cupcakes rise properly.
-Using dutch-process may affect the flavor and texture of your cupcakes and may require making an adjustment to the leavening agents in the batter.
+Nope!
+Natural unsweetened cocoa powder reacts with the baking soda to make the cupcakes rise.
+Dutch-process won’t react the same way, affecting the flavor and texture of your cupcakes.

 If the frosting is too thick, add milk or cream, one tablespoon at a time, until it’s the right consistency.
-For frosting that is too thin, add powdered sugar a little at a time until the desired consistency is achieved.
+For frosting that is too thin, add powdered sugar a little at a time until it’s as thick as you like.

 More Chocolate Recipes